What is Breast Augmentation?

 Some patients experience arthritis-like symptoms.
 As of now, researchers have found no clear link between symptoms of connective-tissue disorders and silicone breast implants.
 The FDA is currently conducting further studies on the matter.

 Though current evidence does not show a link between breast augmentation surgery and breast cancer, prosthetics can alter the way a mammography is performed in order to detect breast cancer.
 Trained radiologists will need to perform special displacement techniques.

 Further, following surgery, changes in the implant may also occur, such as the size or shape or the breast implant.
 Over time, implants can harden, develop ripples, or shift in position, resulting in the need for surgery.
 However, when surgery is performed by a qualified, experienced, and reliable doctor, the procedure is not only safe but yields long-lasting results.

 Click here to read more about the difference between silicone and saline.

 Silicone Gel Implants

-Over the last 14 years, many studies have been conducted on silicone gel breast implants and the FDA has determined that silicone gel breast implants are safe and effective for use in breast augmentation and breast reconstruction.
+Over the last 14 years, many studies have been conducted on silicone gel.
+The FDA has determined that silicone gel breast implants are safe and effective for use in augmentation and reconstruction.
 Now, women over the age of 22 can choose what type of implant they prefer.

 Cohesive Gel Implants

-We also offer the highly cohesive gel implants (also known as gummy bear implants).
-While they do have many advantages, there are a few potential drawbacks to this popular implant choice.
-While being more expensive than saline implants, it is also more difficult to tell when a silicone implant bursts.
-Scars are typically larger and they have the added risk of non-adhereance which can cause shifting and distortion.
+At the Plastic Surgery Center of Nashville, we also offer the highly cohesive gel (known as “gummy bear implants”).
+While these do have many advantages, there are a few potential drawbacks to this popular choice.
+For example, the cohesive gel variety is more expensive than saline, and scars are typically larger.
+Cohesive gel implants also have the added risks of shifting and distortion.